 Apart from being India’s National flower, the lotus is replete with much significance.
 Being the symbol of purity and divine birth, Lotus has a unique connection with various religions and faiths practiced in India.

-The field on which the Lotus temple is created was purchased from the funds provided by Hyderabad’s Ardishir Rustampur.
+The field on which the temple is built was purchased from the funds provided by Hyderabad’s Ardishir Rustampur.
 He donated all the savings that he did for his entire life for the temple to be constructed in 1953.
-The Lotus Temple was dedicated to the nation on December 24th, 1986.
+When was Lotus Temple built?
+The Temple was dedicated to the nation on December 24th, 1986.

 The creative mind behind the architecture is Fariburz Sabha.
 He is a young Canadian architect of Iranian descent who is responsible for the engineering marvel of this kind.
 He worked with a team of around 800 which includes engineers, artisans, technicians and labor workers.